Navigating Japan's Electronic Bookkeeping Act: An Easy Guide

 The Electronic Bookkeeping Reform represents the shift towards digitization in Japan.

-These new requirements are a way to improve efficiency, reduce paperwork, and enhance accurate reporting.
+These requirements are a way to improve efficiency, reduce paperwork, and enhance accurate reporting.

 Spending too long figuring out your Japanese mail?